Jacques Santer: Presidency of the European Commission

 Santer became the ninth President of the European Commission in 1995 as a compromise choice between the United Kingdom and a Franco-German alliance, after the Franco-German nominee Jean-Luc Dehaene was vetoed by British prime minister John Major.
 Santer's selection was barely ratified by a European Parliament upset with the process for which Commission presidents are selected.

 In the same year, 1995, Santer became the first recipient of the Vision for Europe Award.

-Allegations of corruption concerning individual EU-commissioners led to an investigation into administrative failings (incompetence and malpractice) by a so-called Committee of Independent Experts.
+Allegations of corruption concerning individual EU commissioners led to an investigation into administrative failings (incompetence and malpractice) by a so-called Committee of Independent Experts.
 Despite clearing most commissioners, the report stated that they had not found a single person showing the slightest sense of responsibility.
-Because the implicated commissioners refused to resign and the President of the European Commission did not have the power to dismiss individual commissioners, Santer and his entire commission resigned on 15 March 1999, the very day of the report's publication.
+Because the implicated commissioners refused to resign and the president of the European Commission did not have the power to dismiss individual commissioners, Santer and his entire commission resigned on 15 March 1999, the very day of the report's publication.
 As the Commission would only have lasted for half a year from then, he was replaced by Vice-President Manuel Marín on an interim basis.

 Later career

 From 1999 until 2004, Santer was a member of the European Parliament.
 He also was on General Mediterranean Holdings' board, a financial holding owned by Anglo-Iraqi Nadhmi Auchi.

 He is currently President of Group Europe, a member section of the Union of European Federalists.
 He also sits on the board of directors of RTL Group, an international TV broadcasting and production company.

 On Monday 23 January 2012, Jacques Santer was appointed to head the board of the Special Purpose Investment Vehicle (SPIV), which is designed to boost the firepower of the European Financial Stability Facility, the eurozone rescue fund.

-In May 2013, Santer became Honorary Member of SME Europe, the official pro-business organisation of the European People's Party.
+In May 2013, Santer became an Honorary Member of SME Europe, the official pro-business organisation of the European People's Party.